More than 230 people fatally shot in shootings over the Fourth of July weekend - Local News 8

 Last year’s holiday weekend came as the nation was starting to reopen after the pandemic’s stay-at-home orders and amid mass protests related to the killing of George Floyd.
 CNN has requested 2019 data.

-In New York, where gun violence has been rising to levels not seen in years, there were 26 victims from 21 shootings from Friday to Sunday, a decrease from the same period last year when 30 people were shot in 25 shootings, the New York Police Department said.
+In New York, where gun violence has been rising to levels not seen in years, there were 35 victims — two fatal — from 29 shootings that occurred Friday to Monday, a decrease from the same period last year when 78 people were shot in 55 shootings, the New York Police Department said.

-On July 4, the city experienced 12 shooting incidents that involved 13 victims, an increase from last year when there were eight shootings and eight victims, according to the NYPD.

-So far this year, gun violence incidents in New York have spiked almost 40% over the same period in 2020, with 767 shootings and 885 victims.
-CNN has requested data on how many of the shootings over the weekend resulted in homicides.
+So far this year, gun violence incidents in New York have spiked almost 32% over the same period in 2020, with 773 shootings and 895 victims.

+In June, however, shootings, shooting victims and murders fell in New York City compared to June of last year — this as gun arrests are up nearly 100% percent during the same time frame, city officials said Tuesday.

+For the month of June, shootings are down by nearly 20%, from 205 to 165, shooting victims are down 26% and murders are down just over 23%, from 43 to 33 year over year, Mayor Bill de Blasio and NYPD Commissioner Dermot Shea said at a press conference on Tuesday.

 In Chicago, after Police Superintendent David Brown raised concerns before the “most challenging weekend of the year” for police, 100 people were shot and 18 people were killed from 6 p.m.
 Friday to 11:59 p.m.
 Monday, according to the Chicago Police Department.
 There were 69 shooting incidents during that period, police said.

-Note: Correction: Previous versions of this article had the wrong age for Gene Siller.
-He was 46.